 - 2 courses in biology with associated labs

 - 1 course in biochemistry (no associated lab necessary if not required for major)

 - 2 courses in general physics with associated labs (Calculus I and II are co-requisites for General Physics I & II at JHU)

 - 2 courses in mathematics (one of the courses should be an introductory-level course in statistics)

 - 2 courses that emphasize English and/or writing

 Students can prepare for the DAT in a variety of ways, including taking a test preparatory course or by purchasing study materials individually.
 Students can be successful using either strategy, so you should weigh your personal needs when deciding on an approach.
-Visit our Dental Aptitude test page for more information.
+Visit our DAT page for more information.